Kalkwst/Risotto/README.md

 This method has 2 overloads.

+#### ForEach

+Executes the given action on each element in the source sequence.

+This method has 4 overloads.

 #### Purge

 Completely consumes the given sequence.
 This method uses immediate execution and doesn't store any data.